Milestones

 2004 | Boston University School of Medicine is designated as the new site for the National Emerging Infectious Diseases Laboratories (NEIDL).
 This is one of only four non-governmental Biosafety level 4 laboratories in North America.
 Designed to anticipate the research needs of investigators over the next 20 years, the lab engages in cutting-edge research into diagnostic tests, treatments and vaccines for emerging infectious diseases. |

-2006 | During the first 10 years of its formal organization, 15 members of the Division of General Pediatrics received 18 career development awards from the NIH and various foundations. |
+2006 | During the first 10 years of its formal organization, 15 members of the Division of General Pediatrics receive 18 career development awards from the NIH and various foundations. |

-2008 | Boston University School of Medicine is awarded a Clinical and Translational Science Institute named the BU-BRIDGE from the NIH.
-The focus of this 7 million dollar award is to increase the amount of translational research done at BUSM/BMC. |
+2008 | Boston University School of Medicine is awarded a $7M NIH Clinical and Translational Science Institute named the BU-BRIDGE to increase the amount of translational research done at BUSM/BMC. |

-2009 | Project HEALTH receives a $2M grant from the Robert Wood Johnson Foundation to support substantial growth of the Family Help Desk model in other institutions.
-Today, Project HEALTH’s 600 college volunteers staff Family Help Desks in 6 cities that assist over 4,500 patients and their families annually in securing health related community resources. |
+2009 | Project HEALTH (HealthLeads) receives a $2M grant from RWJ to support dissemination of the Family Help Desk model nationally.
+Today, HealthLeads’ 600 college volunteers staff Family Help Desks in 6 cities that assist over 4,500 patient families annually in securing health related community resources. |

-2011 | Howard Bauchner, MD, is named the 16th Editor in Chief of the Journal of the American Medical Association. |
+2011 | Department faculty member, Dr. Howard Bauchner, is named the 16th Editor in Chief of the Journal of the American Medical Association (JAMA). |

-2013 | Dr. Bob Vinci becomes the Chief of Pediatrics at Boston Medical Center and the Boston Univ School of Medicine. |
+2013 | Dr. Bob Vinci becomes the Chief of Pediatrics at Boston Medical Center. |

 2013 | Dr. Debra Frank is the recipient of the AMA 2013 Excellence in Medicine Award. |